Morris J. Berman oil spill: Most affected species

-The Sally Lightfoot crab, the periwinkle, the common West Indian Chiton, the rock boring urchin, and the brown booby were the most affected (least resilient)species after the spill.
+The Sally Lightfoot crab, periwinkles of genus Littorina, the common West Indian chiton Chiton tuberculatus, the rock-boring urchin, and the brown booby were the most affected species after the spill.
 The Sally Lightfoot crab was the most affected crustacean after the spill.
 This crustacean was the most affected because it was the most abundant of all crustaceans in the area.
-The sally lightfoot crab is prominent in the Caribbean as well as the West coast of the United States.
+The Sally Lightfoot crab is prominent in the Caribbean as well as the West coast of the United States.
 The periwinkle and the common West Indian chiton were the most affected of the mollusks observed after the spill.
 Of all sea urchins observed after the spill, the rock-boring urchin fared the worst.
 Rock-boring urchins were the most affected organism compared to all observed species after the spill, as they accounted for 29% of all recorded affected species.
 Of all birds observed after the spill the brown booby was the most affected.
 The main reason that most of these species were the most affected after the spill was simply because they were the most abundant species located in the spill area.
 Only 63% of the sea turtles and birds that were treated after the spill survived.